IntersectAustralia/hcsvlab-docs/GalaxyCloudman.md

 1. Go to the [launch page](http://launch.genome.edu.au), bringing you to the GVL BioCloudCentral launch page.
 2. Cloud: Select ‘NeCTAR (Openstack)’
 3. Access key and Secret key: Obtained in the previous Section.
+4. Institional Email: Something like "enquiries@intersect.org.au"
-4. Cluster Name: Choose a name for your GVL instance.
+5. Cluster Name: Choose a name for your GVL instance.
 Whatever you want.
 Avoid using a cluster name you have previously used
-5. Password: Choose a password.
+6. Password: Choose a password.
 Whatever you want, just remember it.
 This is the password you will use to log into the Cloudman instance
-6. Instance Type: Choose Medium (2 vcpu / 8GB RAM) CPU/RAM size.
+7. Instance Type: Choose Medium (2 vcpu / 8GB RAM) CPU/RAM size.
-7. Expand 'Show Advanced Startup Options
+8. Expand 'Show Advanced Startup Options
-8. Image: GVL-2.09 (November 16, 2013) (ami-00001303)
+9. Image: GVL-2.09 (November 16, 2013) (ami-00001303)
-9. Press 'Start an Instance'
+10. Press 'Start an Instance'
-10. Wait for launcher to finish booting up the machine and take note of the IP address it creates
+11. Wait for launcher to finish booting up the machine and take note of the IP address it creates

 **Start a Galaxy instance**